dsackr/esp32-4848/README.md

 Only the dynamic package is supported on the GPT branch.
 Legacy builder/router files were removed to simplify setup.

 **What you get**
-- A configurable Home Assistant package that builds and maintains the panel UI over MQTT.
-- Helpers for device name and theme selection.
+- A single package that creates one MQTT device in HA: “Dash480”.
-- Built‑in MQTT Discovery for the three onboard relays (auto‑published on HA start and when the node changes).
+- Built‑in MQTT Discovery for three onboard relays under that device.
- - Optional UI configuration (no YAML edits) to define up to 6 tiles.
+- Device‑level configuration in HA (no YAML edits): Node Name, Theme, Number of Pages, and 6 slots per page (enter entity IDs).

 ## Prerequisites